nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## <a id="module"></a>**Familiarising yourself with a module**

 To start adding a module, we should first learn about what a module is.
-In coNtactUS, each module has 8 information fields.
+In **coNtactUS**, each module has 8 information fields.

 * MODULE_NAME: The name of the module.